Vulnerability Assessment of Large-scale Power Systems to False Data Injection Attacks: Introduction

 \section{Introduction}

-The efficiency and intelligence of modern electric power systems are increasing rapidly with integration of real-time monitoring, sensing, communication and data processing.
-This integration is accomplished via the cyber layer consisting of the supervisory control and data acquisition (SCADA) system in conjunction with the energy management system (EMS).
-SCADA monitors the physical system and collects measurements, which include voltage and current magnitudes, line power flows, as well as bus power injections, and then sends them to control center.
-In the EMS, state estimation (SE) estimates the system operating states (voltage magnitudes and angles) from measurements.
-This estimate along with the subsequential data processing, optimization and communication, including optimal power flow (OPF), allow for real-time control of the power systems.

-However, the integration of the cyber layer also makes power systems more vulnerable to cyber-attacks which could result in serious physical consequences or even system failure, as illustrated by the recent cyber attack in Ukraine (see \cite{UkraineAttack}).
-Therefore, it is crucial to develop techniques to detect and thwart potential attacks, which requires evaluating system vulnerability to credible attacks.
-Assessing and evaluating consequences of possible attacks is extremely instructive for system operators, and is important for the secure operation of the power systems.

-This paper focuses on false data injection (FDI) attacks that involve a malicious attacker replacing a subset of measurements with counterfeits.
-FDI attacks can be designed to target system states \cite{Liu2009,Kosut2011,Hug2012}, system topology \cite{Kim2013a,Jzhang2016}, generator dynamics \cite{Kundur2010}, and energy markets \cite{Xie2011}.
-Optimization problems have been proposed to design FDI attacks that aim to maximize line power flow \cite{Liang2015}, maximize operating cost \cite{Yuan11,Yuan2012}, or change locational marginal prices \cite{Jia2014}.
+Modern electric power systems are cyber-physical systems that work efficiently with integration of real-time monitoring, sensing, communication and data processing.
+However, this integration makes them vulnerable to cyber-attacks including false data injection (FDI) attacks, wherein a malicious attacker replaces a subset of measurements with counterfeits.
+FDI attacks can be designed to target system states \cite{Liu2009,Kosut2011}, system topology \cite{Jzhang2016,Liu2017}, and energy markets \cite{Moslemi2018}.
+Evaluating consequences of FDI attacks often involves solving attacker-defender bi-level linear programs (ADBLPs), wherein the first level models the attacker's objective and limitations (\textit{e.g.}, number of measurements to change), while the second level models the system response under attack via DC optimal power flow (OPF).
+Examples include attacks that cause line overflows \cite{Liang2015}, locational marginal price (LMP) changes \cite{Jia2014}, operating cost increases \cite{Yuan11} and sequential outages \cite{Che2019}.
 However, the results have only been demonstrated for small systems.
-Similar to \cite{Liang2015}, we consider an optimization problem to determine the worst-case FDI attack that causes line overflow, but our goal is to design optimization algorithms that scale to significantly larger systems (\emph{i.e.} thousands of buses).
+In this paper, we focus on the worst-case FDI attack that causes line overflow as in \cite{Liang2015}, but our goal is to evaluate vulnerability of significantly larger systems (\emph{i.e.} thousands of buses).